Gutmensch: Unwort des Jahres

 In Germany, the "Unwort des Jahres", a word with bad connotations, is annually nominated by a changing, independent jury of four linguists and one journalist.
 Gutmensch was nominated in 2011 (second position) and 2015 (first position).
 In 2011 the jury stated:

 By using the term the ethical idea of the good man is picked up maliciously in internet forums in order to vilify all dissidents without considering their arguments.
 The term "Wutbürger" (enraged people) is used in a similar way, although the term Gutmensch violates principles of democracy (...).
 The term has been used in that way for already 20 years.
 However, it has gained more influence in different socio-political contexts in 2011 and has therefore increased its potential of vilifying dissidents.

 The statement in 2015 said that the term is connected to the refugee crisis.
-Here, especially those are insulted who voluntarily help refugees or stand against refugee asylums attacks."Sprachkritik: 'Gutmensch' ist Unwort des Jahres", Spiegel Online, 12 Januar 2016.
-The choice was influenced by the refugee crisis in 2015.
+Here, especially those are insulted who voluntarily help refugees or stand against refugee asylums attacks.
+The choice was influenced by the 2015 European migrant crisis.
 The term Gutmensch was selected because "readiness to help others" vilified everyone who helped as naive, stupid and unworldly.
 The criticism was not only against populists of the right, but also against journalists of important media channels who would use the term "Gutmensch".